hunter-teacher-cert/unit_plan-power-on-grade-2-5/README.md

 Total lenght: 8 lessons appx 10 Weeks (depending on the number of days integrated)

 Lessons with main topic(s)
+1: The lingo in Equity & Computer Science
+2: Identity, Culture & Character Analysis
+3: Underrepresentation and Discrimination in CS
+4: Why do we need Computer science?
+5: CS Pioneers
+6: This CS Hero Looks Like Me (Rolemodes in CS)
+7: I Am an Advocate!

 final project info: